 - International Law, LLM

 The LLM programme is delivered through a blend of lectures and seminar style teaching.
 Courses are run over two semesters, providing the opportunity for in-depth study without the immediate pressure of examination preparation.
 Coursework forms part of the overall assessment alongside exams and provides a way for you to measure your progress throughout the year.
 You will also be required to submit a dissertation at the end of the programme.

 Flexibility in the LLM programme structure allows ‘tailoring’ of the programme.
 There are two ways to select your LLM programme:

 4 courses from the selected specialised programme + dissertation.

 3 courses from the selected specialised programme + 1 course from another programme + dissertation.

 - General LLM

 4 courses from any specialised programme(s) + free choice of dissertation.

-A full list of courses and combinations is available on our website.
+A full list of courses and combinations is available online.

 Scholarship Opportunity with Postgrad.com